UCSB-GeoGuessr/UCSB-GeoGuessr/README.md

 	•	Identify a handful of key Isla Vista/UCSB locations.
 	•	For each location, gather:
 	•	The latitude/longitude coordinates.
-	•	A link to a Street View or 360° image resource (whether via Google Street View API, Mapillary, or your own images).
+	•	A link to a Street View or 360° image resource
 	•	Store this data in a simple JSON or a small database table.
 	2. Initialize the Front-End Project
 	•	Create a new React or Next.js app.